-“We understand perfectly what it takes to recycle this building,” he said.
+“We understand perfectly what it takes to recycle this building,” Derek said.
 “The scale of this design is enormous, but we have already done every aspect of this project on other urban recycling projects.”

 One of the biggest, most instantly recognizable building transformations, other than the four-story vertical expansion and new facade, is the relocation of the building’s lobby.
-FOX Architects is moving it from its current, uninspiring mid-block entrance to its future corner location.
+FOX Architects is moving the lobby from its current, uninspiring mid-block entrance to its future corner location.
 This will create much more dramatic curb appeal, increased visibility and improve pedestrian access from the street and nearby Metro stop.